-The Company derives substantially all of its revenue from the wholesale of building products in Canada, the United States and overseas.
-Revenue is recognized at a point in time, when control of the products has been transferred to the customers, which is either when the products are shipped to the customers, in instances where the customers arrange for shipments, or when delivery is made, in instances where the Company arranges for shipments.
+The Company derives substantially all of its revenue from the wholesale of building products in Canada, the United States and internationally.
+Revenue is recognized at a point in time, when control of the products has been transferred to the customer, which is either when the products are shipped to the customer, or in instances where the customer arranges for shipment, when delivery is made.

-For the year ended December 31, 2021, the Company recognized revenue of \$2,219 million from the wholesale of building products.
+For the year ended December 31, 2022, the Company recognized revenue of \$2,193 million from the wholesale of building products.
 Revenue is comprised of a high volume of transactions that are generated from multiple locations.
-The Company has volume-based incentive agreements which are specific to product lines and customer groups.
+The Company has volume-based incentive agreements in place which are specific to product lines and customer groups.